 Must have data center experience with the planning and installation of high density computer equipment.
-Familiar with basic electrical circuit loading and PDU types.
 Experience racking and cabling compute equipment.
 Must know how to calculate and measure power and cooling requirements for incoming Linux clusters.

-Software development experience and related skills are essential in order to provide user assistance with their applications or user environment.
+Software programming skills are needed in order to provide user assistance with their applications or user environment.
 Must be able to demonstrate programming proficiency in a procedural language.
-Software development skills of interest include C, Shell, Python, R, Git, Docker, Singularity, Ansible.
-Must be familiar with compilers, use of Makefiles, and with program debugging tools.
+Skills of interest include Python, R, Git, Docker, Singularity, Ansible.

 Must be able to plan, organize, prioritize, and complete assigned tasks and projects with minimal supervision.
 Must have excellent interpersonal, communication, presentation, and customer service skills.
 Demonstrate ability to clearly communicate ideas or technical concepts to a wide audience.

 Required to work standard Lab working hours; some evening and weekend work will be required to support critical systems.

 Experience providing computing support in a scientific or academic research environment

 Experience in using job schedulers and resource managers such as SLURM for shared HPC systems.

 Experience using AWS or GCP to support computational research.

 This is a full-time, career appointment, exempt (monthly paid) from overtime pay.

 This position may be subject to a background check.
 Any convictions will be evaluated to determine if they directly relate to the responsibilities and requirements of the position.
 Having a conviction history will not automatically disqualify an applicant from being considered for employment.